ComputingMongoose/JavaSystemSimulator/README.md

 Example simulations are available in the Simulations project: https://github.com/ComputingMongoose/Simulations

+Some CPU implementations make use of the [JSSCPUSpecCompiler](https://github.com/ComputingMongoose/JSSCPUSpecCompiler) with a [CPUSpecification](https://github.com/ComputingMongoose/CPUSpecifications) file.
+You don't need these two projects to run the JavaSystemSimulator.
+However, if you plan to write code for a new CPU, you may find these two projects useful.

 # Youtube

 Checkout my YouTube channel for videos about this project: https://www.youtube.com/@ComputingMongoose/